pssukhwani/portfolio/README.md

 * exit;

 ### Deploying: ###
-* login to google app engine account
+* login to google app engine account (I have use pythonanywhere)
 * Create New Project
 * Create New mysql Instance
 * Make sure you provide your current public ip address (just google what's my ip) so that you can access mysql on your local machine.